 IPv6 and Virtual Data Centres

-I was tasked with bringing a pair of Data Centres up-to-date with IPv6, and offering the same customer functionality as IPv4.
+I was tasked with bringing a pair of Data Centres up-to-date with IPv6, and offering the same customer functionality in IPv6 as they had with IPv4 — configurable firewalls, rate limiting, and proper routing.
 This required setting up my own ‘Virtual Data Centre’, using/editing our code repository, and creating software versions of: